m4theus4ndr4de/industrial-communication-opcua-modbustcp/README.md

 # opcua-modbustcp
-OPC UA and Modbus TCP Clients and Servers in Python
+This repository contains OPC UA and Modbus TCP clients and servers in Python

 <h2>serverOPCUA.py</h2>
 <p>